jokima34-a11y/rbxts-animator2D/README.md

 # rbxts-animator2D
-A lightweight `rbx-ts` image sequence animator for Roblox.
+A lightweight `rbx-ts` spritesheet animator for Roblox.
 It can be used seamlessly alongside **React** or independently.

 # Example
 ```typescript